 Do you feel this way sometimes, if not most times?
-Know that there are two sides to everything in life, otherwise there won’t be balance in the universe.
+You’re not alone.
+Everyone would be their own boss if they could, but alas, that’s not the way the world is.
+Life’s to be enjoyed (we only have one life to live anyway), and life includes work too.
+There are two sides to everything, otherwise there won’t be balance in the universe.
 There’s a time for work and a time to relax and enjoy the fine things of life.

 Your job shouldn’t be a burden to you.
 No matter what you do for a living, when you enjoy your work, you’ll have fun carrying out the tasks that come with it.
 Apart from that, you will bring good energy and inspiration to family, friends, and colleagues.